MakeSchool-Tutorials/Flappy-Bird-SpriteBuilder-Swift/P10-What-You-Learned/content.md

 * **Update loop**: Update loops are called between every frame.
 They can be created by overriding `update`.

-* **Impulses**: `addImpulse` adds directly to the velocity property of a physics body. `addAngularImpulse` adds directly to the angular velocity property of a physics body.
+* **Impulses**: `applyImpulse` adds directly to the velocity property of a physics body. `applyAngularImpulse` adds directly to the angular velocity property of a physics body.

 ###Scrolling the World